quantide/qtraining/README.md

 Rstudio "Git" tab includes all files added or modified in the repository.

-1.To add the one or more file/s, select it/them into Rstudio "Git" tab.
+1. To add the one or more file/s, select it/them into Rstudio "Git" tab.

 2. Then, click on "Commit".
-A Window will appear.
+A window will appear.
 That window has a space in top left where you have to write the "comment of this version".

 3. Done this, click on "Commit".